krishnaUIDev/vs-theme/README.md

 1. Open this repo in VS Code
 1. Open your command palette and hit type **VSIX**.
 Select the one that says **Extensions: Install from VSIX...**
 1. Load the VSIX file that was created a few steps back
-1. Set your editor to use _this_ Cobalt2 theme - it might help to change the name in package.json to something like "Cobalt2 Dev" so you can differentiate from the Cobalt2 you've installed from the marketplace.
-If you get confused, just delete all traces of Cobalt2 and then load the VSIX.
+1. Set your editor to use _this_ Cyberdude theme - it might help to change the name in package.json to something like "Cyberdude Dev" so you can differentiate from the Cyberdude you've installed from the marketplace.
+If you get confused, just delete all traces of Cyberdude and then load the VSIX.
 1. Go to the debug sidebar `View → Debug`
 1. Press the green arrow beside "Launch Extension"
 1. This will then open a second window.